corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/performance-testing/introduction.md

 ### Inter-Node Performance

-These are flows that are, to varying degrees, closer to modelling real-world loads.
+These are flows that are, to varying degrees, closer to modeling real-world loads.

 #### Issue and Pay Flows